 If You See Something, Say Something

-It’s part of our company’s business plan and greater mission to do right by our customers.
-We want to make the best mat for yoga asana that is also a truly environmentally responsible product that is not going to be unsafe or unhealthy for you to use.
+It’s part of our business plan and greater mission to do right by our customers.
+As a B Corp certified company, we want to make the best mats for yoga asana that are also a truly environmentally responsible product that is not going to be unsafe or unhealthy for you to use.
 We want to do it all with an ethical supply chain and whilst using our sales to finance a significant charitable giving program.
 It’s not easy, which is why so many other companies cut corners that we find unacceptable.

 Perhaps our world has always been a conniving, back-stabbing, stealing-from-your-neighbor kind of place.
 That’s why we’ve needed moral codes like the yamas to remind us that we have a better shot at inner peace if we act with integrity.
 But there have always also been people who prioritize the greater good over individual gain.
 That’s the kind of company we want to be.

 We think that ethical business practices are an area where yoga companies should lead by example.
-If we believe (and we do) that yoga can foster transformation in individuals and communities, why shouldn’t yoga businesses influence commerce for the better too?
+If we believe that yoga can foster transformation in individuals and communities, why shouldn’t yoga businesses influence commerce for the better too?
 With your help, we can.

 Speak out when you see these issues.
 Let’s galvanise the good, honest, ethical spirit in our community to stop tolerating those who stoop way below yoga’s principles.